top of page

 Why?

-Beginners often feel lost and confused and train ineffectively.
+Beginners feel lost/confused and train ineffectively

-Discouraging for beginners to work out alone.
+Discouraging to work out alone

 Solution

-A customizable goal tracker
+A fun, customizable goal tracker

-Clean UI with video tutorials and well-rounded programs.
+Clean UI with video tutorials and well-rounded programs

-Free version with basic training & social functionality.
+Free version with basic training & socials

 We wanted a bright, active aesthetic that pops off the screen.

-HEURISTIC & COMPETITIVE ANLAYSIS
+HEURISTIC & COMPETITIVE ANALYSIS

 • One of the more popular ways for community support functions on these competitors' apps was challenges